sourcegraph/about/blogposts/press-release-sourcegraph-announces-new-gitlab-native-integration.md

   <img src="/blog/gitlab-integration-banner-dark.png" />
 </p>

 **SAN FRANCISCO, Nov.
-12, 2019 (GLOBE NEWSWIRE)** -- [Sourcegraph](https://about.sourcegraph.com/), the leader in universal code search, intelligence, and automation, today announced a new collaboration with GitLab, along with the world’s first universal source code search engine.
+12, 2019 (GLOBE NEWSWIRE)** -- [Sourcegraph](https://about.sourcegraph.com/), the leader in universal code search, today announced a new collaboration with GitLab, along with the world’s first universal source code search engine.
 The company has experienced exponential growth fueled by its expanding community of over 10,000 paid developers and tens of thousands of free open source developers who actively use its platform.

 “GitLab and Sourcegraph are both oriented around the open source developer community and strive to improve the lives of developers everywhere,” said Quinn Slack, co-founder and CEO of Sourcegraph.
 “Today’s news of our integration shows that GitLab recognizes that code intelligence is essential, and is putting their weight behind Sourcegraph to provide it for all developers around the world.